BrewingWeasel/anteater/readme.md

 # _Anteater_

 Anteater is a tool for creating drawings and animations in the terminal.
 Anteater is written in python using curses and has no external dependencies.
-Anteater was built with linux in mind, but it should work on other systems.
+Anteater was built with linux in mind, but it should work on other unix systems.
 # Running:
 Note that in order to use Anteater, it is *highly* recommended to set your "term" environment variable to xterm-1003.
 For example, ```export TERM=xterm-1003```